joshcrain/joshcrain.io/about/index.md

 tags: about
 description: Josh Crain his work, history, and personal records.
 ---
 Hi, I’m *Josh Crain*—a designer and front-end developer working in product design.
-I have worked on quite a range of design and technical problems over the last 20 years.
+I have worked on a wide range of design and technical problems over the last 20 years.
 Design problems and approaches vary but my [design principles](/about/design-principles/) guide me to create user-centric interfaces that are scalable yet coherent.
 My work allows me to make an impact through user advocacy, web standards, research, and code.

 <figure>
     {% include "_svg/scandi-joshtimized.svg" %}